CelerData/terraform-provider-celerdatabyoc/docs/resources/warehouse_auto_scaling_policy.md

 This resource exports the following attribute:

 - `id`: The ID of this resource.
-- `policy_json`: The JSON-formatted auto-scaling policy.
+- `policy_json`: The JSON-formatted Auto Scaling policy.

 ## See Also